paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-471-airport-development.md

   (B) the application under subsection (b), does not increase the Government’s share of allowable costs of the project.

-(2) **Limitation.—** — The Government’s share of allowable project costs determined under this subsection shall not exceed the lesser of 93.75 percent or the highest percentage Government share applicable to any project in any State under subsection (b).
+(2) **Limitation.—** — The Government’s share of allowable project costs determined under this subsection shall not exceed the lesser of 93.75 percent or the highest percentage Government share applicable to any project in any State under subsection (b), except that at a primary non-hub airport located in a State as set forth in paragraph (1) of this subsection that is within 15 miles of another State as set forth in paragraph (1) of this subsection, the Government’s share shall be an average of the Government share applicable to any project in each of the States.

 **(d) Special Rule for Privately Owned Reliever Airports.—** If a privately owned reliever airport contributes any lands, easements, or rights-of-way to carry out a project under this subchapter, the current fair market value of such lands, easements, or rights-of-way shall be credited toward the non-Federal share of allowable project costs.